Ill lady iwith white scarf around her head in white bathrobe comforting her young son while husband looks on.

 A young woman in a hospital bed wearing breathing apparatus

 Smoking harms the immune system.
-Smokers are more vulnerable to Covid, more likely to develop influenza and worse flu symptoms.
+People who smoke are more vulnerable to Covid, more likely to develop influenza and worse flu symptoms.

 Boy with blackened lungs and smoke poison words around him